 ~for God to soften the hearts of the Sudanese Indonesian people group to receive the Living Word of God.

 Matt and Cara returned recently from the Middle East and now live in the eastern United Stated where Matt is a PhD. student, while Cara does mobilization work and works with the local Middle Eastern community.

 ~that God will change the hearts of those who are resistant to His Word.

-~that the local church community would continue to stand with them in their mission.
+~that the local church will continue to be a strong partner with them.